 This example shows the immense overhead that each operation goes through in PyTorch.
 To offset this overhead, several "hacks" emerged.
-The first is to offer more complex operations that take more time to execute and therefore hide better the overhead and allow more optimized implementations as several smaller operations are fused in a single one.
+The first is to offer larger operations that take more time to execute and therefore hide better the overhead.
 For example, the code above can be written with a single operation:

 '''

-1 z = x.add(y, alpha=c)
+z = x.add(y, alpha=c)

 '''

 With this change we reduced the overhead by half.
-However, this comes at the cognitive expense of developers: PyTorch 1.10 has more than 2,000 operations, and this keeps increasing with every release [19]!
+However, this comes at the cognitive expense of developers: Py-Torch 1.10 has more than 2,000 operations, and this keeps increasing with every release [16]!
 How can developers remember all operations and keep up-to-date?